gracecmatt/Plasma_Instabilities/Active_Subspaces/1D/BiKappa/README.md

 # README

-## Things to Do
-1. Make sub-folders for specific parameter combinations when plotting, and auto-save figures into correct folders

 ## Summary of Files
 1. `Global_Sens_Plots_from_Data_Instability.m` Plots the 1D sufficient summary plots with some variation from a given base parameter set.
 2. `Global_Sensitivity_PIC_VP_Kappa_dispersion_rate_p6.m` Code to run active subspaces.